top of page

 That is what makes Florence extraordinary.
 There were thousands of craftsmen and laborers who worked on the cathedral of Santa Maria del Fiore, most of whom never lived to see the building finished.
 They carved, painted, and laid stone, trusting that one day their efforts would add up to something enduring.

 The lesson is clear: permanence requires patience.
-You may not see the finished work.
-You may not receive recognition.
-But the act of committing to something beyond yourself is what shapes the future.
+You may not see the finished work, and even further, you may not receive recognition.
+Still, the act of committing to something beyond yourself is what shapes the future.

-Florence shows us that greatness is not simply speed.
-It is having the patience to build what can only be completed with time.
+Florence shows us that greatness can be having the patience to build what can only be completed with time.

 Recent Posts